Using Interface Classification

 Notes:

-- For a general description of interface classification, see Classification Overview.
+- For an overall description of interface classification, see Classification Overview.

-- For a reference to the administration of interface classification in the Kentik portal, see Interface Classification.
+- For a reference to the interface classification module in the Kentik portal, see Interface Classification.

 Interface Classification Dimensions

-The easiest place to see interface classification in action is the Data Explorer in the Kentik portal.
+The easiest place to see interface classification in action is the Kentik portal’s Data Explorer module.
 Interface classifications may be accessed here in two forms:

 • Group-by dimensions (see Dimension Selectors): Set the combination of fields that define a set of traffic that can be counted (by metric) and ranked.